Agreement Resources, LLC provides mediation, consulting and training services to individuals, families, businesses and community groups.

 If you're not sure whether you need help having a conversation, but would like some individual support navigating these kinds of issues, conflict coaching may also be a good choice for you.

-As always, we offer 15-minute free consultations by phone to hear about your situation and help you determine what services may be the best fit.
+As always, we offer free consultations to hear about your situation and help you determine what services may be the best fit.
 Call (617) 621-7009 to explore how we can help.
 If your current financial situation has been impacted by current events, we can also discuss options to help ensure that our services are more accessible to people who need them.

 Meanwhile, take good care; we’re all in this together!